Alcove Bathtub | Tub with Skirt & Tile Flange

 Access is needed for any repairs to the bathtub's system.
 Repairs with the companies we carry are very rare.
 But, Murphy's Law suggests build access, and it won't be needed, don't and there will be trouble.
 Most motors are located behind the backrest, but position does depend on the manufacturer.
 A 16" x 16" access panel is common among manufacturers.
 See technical sheets for more information.

-We have a large selection of quality tubs listed on our site which can feel overwhelming as you shop through them.
-Just call us: we have been doing this for so long we have become tub experts.
+We have a large selection of quality alcove tubs listed on our site which can feel overwhelming as you shop through them.
+Just call us: we have been doing this for so long, we have become tub experts.
 We work closely with our manufacturers and pride ourselves on our product knowledge.
-Our experts are here to answer all questions and guide you through your tub selection.
+Our experts are here to answer all questions and help you pick the best tub.

 Helpful Bathtub Links